shaisachs/the-check/README.md

 She snapped a picture and sent it to someone with the speed of long practice.

-Near the window, one of the construction workers read his own line -
+Near the window, one of the construction workers read his own line: “Jogging partner.”

-“Jogging partner.”

 He groaned theatrically.
 “I don’t jog,” he protested to no one in particular.
 The other worker clapped him on the back and said, “That’s why it’s a suggestion.”

 At the far end, the laptop woman slid her bill under her palm: